 It was estimated that bonds in Western Australia covered only 25 per cent of the total outstanding rehabilitation liability for mining operations in the state.
 This meant that if a mine operator was unable to meet their environmental obligations, the State must pay a significant proportion of the rehabilitation costs.

-The Department of Mines and Petroleum (DMP) can assist tenement holders with their MRF registration.
+The Department of Mines, Industry Regulation and Safety (DMIRS) can assist tenement holders with their MRF registration.
 The MRF team can also assist you to lodge reports and avoid the risk of penalties for non-compliance.

 MRF Team contact details